umadb-io/website/docs/rust-client.md

 :::

 This method can be used to append new [`DCBEvent`](#event) instances to UmaDB atomically, with optional optimistic concurrency control.
 Events are written in order.
-This method is idempotent for events that have UUIDs.
+This method is idempotent for conditional appending of events that have UUIDs.
+The server does not enforce uniqueness of events IDs.

 ### Parameters